Tobramycin (By breathing)

 - Wipe the mouthpiece with a clean, dry cloth.
 Keep the Podhaler dry at all times.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

-- Take a dose as soon as you remember.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-Do not use 2 doses less than 6 hour apart.
+Do not use 2 doses within 6 hours

 Drugs and Foods to Avoid